byu-oit/handel-utils/README.md

 Retrieves values from EC2 Parameter Store

 Parameters:
-- `AWS`: An instance of the AWS node api.
+- `AWS`: An instance of the AWS node API.
 Be sure to set the region correctly.
 - `keyList`: An array of keys to retrieve.
 Each one will be prefixed with the app name and environment name from Handel.